CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/index.rst

       :link: /docs/installation/installation
       :link-type: doc

-      Click on this card to learn about installing the Phoenix 6 library for FRC.
-This details including the Phoenix vendordep into your robot project.
+      Click here to learn about installing the Phoenix 6 library for FRC.
+This explains adding the Phoenix vendordep into your robot project.

    .. grid-item-card:: Installing Phoenix 6 (non-FRC)
       :link: /docs/installation/installation
       :link-type: doc

-      Click on this card to learn about installing the Phoenix 6 library outside of FRC.
-This details including our apt-get repository and applicable binaries.
+      Click here to learn about installing the Phoenix 6 library outside of FRC.
+This explains including our apt-get repository and applicable binaries.

    .. grid-item-card:: Installing Tuner X
       :link: /docs/tuner/index
       :link-type: doc

       Tuner X is how you update, configure, license and manage your devices.
-Tuner X supports Windows & Android.
+Tuner X supports Windows 10/11 and Android.

 Looking for what's next?
 ------------------------

-These articles may be useful if the above steps have already been completed.
+These articles may be useful after completing installation.

 Setup
 ^^^^^